sarahogden2017/Covid-vCues/README.md

       3. Use OpenCV to identify people and manually del profile pictures (Shreetika)
       4. Remove favicon and icon type images by sorting images by size (Shreetika)
       5.  **Randomly select same amount of remaining images from each category**
-- [ ] Redo model training with cleaned dataset
+- [X] Redo model training with cleaned dataset-SVM Model (Shreetika)
 - [ ] Develop category identifying models:
       Method 1
       - [ ] Memes